niceyeti/tutornetes/clusters/base_cluster/go_webhook_example/readme.md

 # Security

 The webhook requires its own cert and tls secret.
 This ca-bundle is added to the mutating-webhook-configuration spec that gets loaded into the api-server.
 This means that the api-server authenticates that it is speaking to your webhook, but the webhook itself defines that trust.
-The api-server trusts whatever has been loaded into it, to perform **full mutation** on kubernetes objects (according to the scope define in the MutatingWebhookConfiguration definition).
+The api-server trusts whatever has been loaded into it, to perform **full mutation** on kubernetes objects (per the scope defined in the MutatingWebhookConfiguration definition).
 Hence, security is only as strong as the security of the account that added the webhook.

 The insider threat is probably the biggest of all: someone improperly accesses a service account capable of adding or modifying mutating webhook configuration.
 This could be inadvertent, such as a developer on a cluster who improperly scopes a mutating-webhook-configuration:
 1) an incorrect namespace could leave that namespace unusable